reticulardev/xside/docs/overview.md

 Find out more about the feature in the official [Pyside documentation](https://doc.qt.io/qtforpython-6/considerations.html#features)

 In our tests, the true_property feature didn't work well in every way, but the snake_case style was maintained.
+So consider all properties as hidden and access any information through **getters** and **setters** methods.
 Anyone who has worked with PyGObject, the GTK bind to Python, will feel right at home.

 This is a project based on QtWidgets and for now there are no plans to support QML.